qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.12.x.md

 > **Qdrant** is a similarity search engine.
 Our mission is to give you the tools to **discover and understand connections** between vast amounts of semantically relevant data

-**Distance Matrix API** is here to lay the groundwork for such tools.
+The **Distance Matrix API** is here to lay the groundwork for such tools.

 In data exploration, tasks like [**clustering**](https://en.wikipedia.org/wiki/DBSCAN) and [**dimensionality reduction**](https://en.wikipedia.org/wiki/Dimensionality_reduction) rely on calculating distances between data points.